 Ulla Von Brandenburg

-Acclaimed German artist, Ulla von Brandenburg, explores her distinct visual language that draws on the traditions and tropes of theatre, film and storytelling in a new film and installation created for Aarhus.
-Von Brandenburg’s works, characterised by their use of curtains, costumes, props and staged settings, draws on a range of historical references, including the tableau vivant, modern theatre, folk traditions and iconic architecture.
+Von Brandenburg’s works, characterised by their use of curtains, costumes, props and staged settings, draw on a range of historical references, including the tableau vivant, modern theatre, folk traditions and iconic architecture.
 Combined with song and movement, these elements suggest a symbolic staging of ritualised encounters that are central to her oeuvre.

-Aarhus 2017, Denmark; ACCA, Australian Centre for Contemporary Art, Melbourne, Australia; Nanterre-Amandiers, Centre Dramatique National, Nanterre, France; PAMM, Pérez Art Museum Miami, Miami, USA; Pilar Corrias London, London, United-Kingdom; The Power Plant Contemporary Art Gallery, Toronto, Canada; Produzentengalerie Hamburg, Germany; Art: Concept, Paris, France; DRAC Nord-Pas-de-Calais / Picardie; La Fonderie Darling, Montréal, Canada.
+It Has a Golden Sun and an Elderly Grey Moon is co-commissioned by: Aarhus 2017, Denmark; ACCA, Australian Centre for Contemporary Art, Melbourne, Australia; Nanterre-Amandiers, Centre Dramatique National, Nanterre, France; PAMM, Pérez Art Museum Miami, Miami, USA; Pilar Corrias London, London, United-Kingdom; The Power Plant Contemporary Art Gallery, Toronto, Canada; Produzentengalerie Hamburg, Germany; Art: Concept, Paris, France; DRAC Nord-Pas-de-Calais / Picardie, France; La Fonderie Darling, Montréal, Canada.

 Direction: Ulla von Brandenburg